New Zealand beat England by 5 wickets to reach T20 World Cup final for the first time

 He finally fell to Adil Rashid's googly with Eoin Morgan holding on to a catch at extra cover.

-Earlier Moeen Ali smashed an unbeaten 51 to steer England to 166-four after being invited to bat as Kiwi skipper Williamson won an all-important toss.
+Earlier, Moeen Ali smashed an unbeaten 51 to steer England to 166-four after being invited to bat as Kiwi skipper Williamson won an all-important toss.

 England lost their openers including Jos Buttler for 29, lbw off Ish Sodhi.